dannyperichlara/speedreadingjs/README.md

   speedreading.commatime = 300;

   // Set the average time in milliseconds between words.
-  // The time that ong and short words will
+  // The time that long and short words will
   // remain visible as a factor of this number. speedreading.defaulttime = 180;